MAT496-Monsoon2025-SNU/rohitjg-langsmith-MAT496/README.md

 Learnt a complete RAG implementation with LangSmith tracing, showing how to create datasets, prompt engineering, build vector stores, and implement proper observability for LLM applications.

 What's Changes: Enhanced the RAG testing from single question to multi query evaluation with performance metrics with response time and no of words.

+## Video 4 - Prompt Canvas

+Learnt how to use the prompt canvas, and use LLMs to write better prompts, nd on how to use custom actions for standardization.

+What's Changed: There is no code for this, as this is more in the langsmith UI, I tried around with different prompts and tried using quick actions.